hillel-lerner/MolPatcher/README.md

 The tool provides real-time terminal feedback via an animation spinner and progress indicators during the $O(N^2)$ graph-building phase.

-> **Note**: While MolPatcher optimizes for sterics, it is still recommended to visually inspect the resulting PDB in PyMOL or VMD before beginning long-production MD simulations.
+> **Note 1**: While MolPatcher optimizes for sterics, it is still recommended to visually inspect the resulting PDB in PyMOL or VMD before beginning long-production MD simulations.
+> **Note 2**: MolPatcher automatically checks the residue numbering and lableing on your input files.
+It will renumber residues sequentially starting from 1 and clean up `.pdb` and `.itp` files to ensure compatibility with GROMACS processing tools.
+Always verify that you are modifying the correct residue when your input files contain non-integer residue numbers (e.g., 94B).